Fritz Busch: Buenos Aires, Copenhagen, Stockholm and Glyndebourne

 Busch remained musical director at Glyndebourne until the outbreak of the Second World War in 1939, when the festival was suspended.
 He made his London debut in 1938, conducting the London Symphony Orchestra at the Queen's Hall in a programme of Mozart, Beethoven and Brahms.

 Busch continued to conduct at the Teatro Colón (1934–1936 and 1940–1947).
 Until 1940 he worked in Scandinavia during the winter months.
 According to Grove he grew so attached to Copenhagen that he turned down the offer to become chief conductor of the New York Philharmonic.
 From June 1940 to 1945 he conducted mostly in South America, except for a not wholly successful Broadway experiment on Glyndebourne lines (the New Opera Company) and guest appearances with the New York Philharmonic, both in 1942.
 In 1945 he conducted at the Metropolitan Opera, making his debut there with Lohengrin, and toured with the company for four seasons.
 New York was not to his taste: one concert promoter observed, "he was not a showman".

+From 1947-1950 Busch appeared numerous times with the Chicago Symphony Orchestra, both at Orchestra Hall and at the Ravinia Festival.

 In 1950 Busch returned to Glyndebourne when the main festival resumed there after the war.
 Early in 1951 he revisited Germany, conducting in Cologne and Hamburg.
 He returned to Glyndebourne later in the year for an all-Mozart festival – Così fan tutte, Figaro and Don Giovanni, and the first professional production in England of Idomeneo.
 Howard Taubman of The New York Times praised Ebert's "unflaggingly imaginative and alive" staging and Busch's "loving hand, fusing the orchestra with the singers on the stage into a laughing, glowing entity".
 In the early post-war years the Glyndebourne company appeared regularly at the Edinburgh Festival, and in August 1951 Busch was in Edinburgh to conduct his first post-war Verdi opera for the company, La forza del destino.
 Critics praised his "percipient direction" and "inspired" conducting.
 On 14 September, five days after the last Edinburgh performance, Busch died suddenly of a heart attack in London at the age of 61.